ridwanmsharif/lispy/README.md

 For now, lispy can deal with primitive and abstract functions, mathematical operations, primitive data structures (Number, Strings, lists) and supports algorithms designed with these restrictions.
 Memory allocation and garbage collection are handled by python's architecture.
 Lispy supports an interactive environment over client's terminal as discussed below

+UPDATE: Lispy is now optimized to deal with strings and comments

 ## Setup
 ```sh